CEPrE-Unilurio/ai4coral/.github/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+To reference another repository from the organisation, type CEPrE-Unilurio/repo.
+To reference an issue/PR of another repository in the organisation, type CEPrE-Unilurio/repo#number.

 Fixes # (issue)

 ## Type of change